 Premature infants have difficulty breathing, maintaining a consistent body temperature and eating or drinking.
 Their organs are underdeveloped, and they usually require intensive medical support for weeks or months.

 Fetal alcohol spectrum disorders are a group of disorders that are caused by alcohol consumption during pregnancy.
-When a pregnant woman drinks alcohol, the alcohol travels through the umbilical cord to the fetus.
+When a pregnant woman drinks alcohol, the alcohol travels through the umbilical cord to the baby.
 There is no known safe amount of alcohol that a woman can drink during pregnancy, and alcohol can cause FASDs at any time during pregnancy.

 Neonatal abstinence syndrome refers to a number of complications affecting infants born to mothers who are addicted to opioids.
-The drugs pass through the placenta, and the fetus becomes dependent on them.
+The drugs pass through the placenta, and the baby becomes dependent on them.
 The infant suffers withdrawal when it doesn’t receive the drugs after birth.

 Symptoms of NAS include: